Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Open Search type, cmd and select Command Prompt.

 - Now, just right-click Command Prompt’s title bar, and choose Properties.

-On the Layout window, you can change the window size, screen buffer size, and window position.
+On the Layout tab, you can change the window size, screen buffer size, and window position.
 But these options are not so important, because you can resize Windows manually, with your mouse.

-Do you use a personal customization for Command Prompt on your computer?
-Or you prefer the traditional look?
+Do you use a personal customization for Command Prompt on your computer, or do you prefer the traditional look?
 Tell us in the comments.